Welcome to Rewilding Ecotherapy: Personal & Relational Development in service to all of Life

 Surrounded by people yet still feel isolated

-Struggling to feel confident or 'at home' in the world
+Struggling to feel confident or 'at home' within yourself or in the world

 Feeling un-resolvable stress